|

 successfully penned the enemy for the night, the

-rebels rested until the early
+rebels rested until the early morning hours.

-In the gray, pre-dawn of June
+In the gray, pre-dawn of June 7, 1863, the superior

-the rebel units were charging the barricades
+numbers of the rebel units were charging the barricades

 with fixed bayonets, yelling, "No quarter!”
 Of the